laurencp/sample-documentation/Documenting API methods and URLs.md

 # About Phanstastic Foto API

 The Phantastic Photo API allows users to share and print photos.

 The API is based on REST principles and accesses data using HTTP protocol.

 # Requests

-The requests available for the Phantastic Foto API are described as follows.
+The requests available for the Phantastic Foto API are:
+1.

 ## Create an album

 Creates a collection of images.

 POST `https://phantasticfoto.com/api/v1`

 ## Retreive an album

 Returns data about a collection of images.